dannycab/phy481msu_f2019/notes/16-slides.md

 ## Announcements

 * Goal: return graded Exam 1 by Monday
-* Homework 6 Special problem 1 and 2
+* Homework 6 Special problem 1
   * Solve Exam 1 and turn into Danny on Friday
   * Write a paragraph for each problem on what you needed to do to solve the problem correctly
-* Ruxin will cover help sessions next week

 </section>